LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT MAX(salary) FROM employees;
 ```
-When we use aggregation functions, we cannot directly select other items FROM the same table.
+When we use aggregation functions, we cannot directly select other items from the same table.
 For example,
 ```sql
 SELECT email, MAX(salario) FROM empleados; would throw an error because we would be selecting email along with the function.